robstave/angular2-training/session-four/page2.md

 Or we can use the [Form Builder](https://angular.io/docs/ts/latest/api/forms/index/FormBuilder-class.html)

 The form builder helps us build up the data structure a little easier.
-This is imported into our component and injected as needed.
+This can be imported into our component and injected as needed.

 Populate the reactive-fm.component.ts with the following.